Nathaden/simplefied-save-system/README.md

 # Simplified Save System

-Simplified Save System or SSS is a NodeJS server that can be used to save any type of date for all tour game projects.
+Simplified Save System is a NodeJS server that can be used to save any type of data for all your game projects.

 ## Getting Started